The Analyze tab lets you:

 Best practices

-Export the results to XLS or CSV files
+Export the results to XLSX or CSV files

 Learn how to take advantage of the export feature to slice and dice data on your spreadsheet software or create custom-made charts.